 In addition to the obstruction of justice provisions of 18 U.S.C.
 1503 and 1512, there are four other general statutes that outlaw obstructing the government's business by deception.
 Three involve perjury: 18 U.S.C.
-1623 which outlaws false swearing before federal courts and grand juries; 18 U.S.C.
-1621 the older and more general prohibition that proscribes false swearing in federal official matters (judicial, legislative, or administrative); and 18 U.S.C.
-1622 which condemns subornation, that is, inducing another to commit perjury.
+1623 that outlaws false swearing before federal courts and grand juries; 18 U.S.C.
+1621 the older and more general prohibition that proscribes false swearing in federal official matters (Congressional, judicial, or administrative); and 18 U.S.C.
+1622 that condemns subornation, that is, inducing another to commit perjury.
+Sections 1621 and 1622 apply in a Congressional context; Section 1623 does not.
 The fourth, 18 U.S.C.
 1001, proscribes material false statements concerning any matter within the jurisdiction of a federal executive branch agency, and to a somewhat more limited extent within the jurisdiction of the federal courts or a Congressional entity.